Intel: Early history

 Intel created the first commercially available microprocessor, the Intel 4004, in 1971.
 The microprocessor represented a notable advance in the technology of integrated circuitry, as it miniaturized the central processing unit of a computer, which then made it possible for small machines to perform calculations that in the past only very large machines could do.
 Considerable technological innovation was needed before the microprocessor could become the basis of what was first known as a "mini computer" and then a "personal computer".
-Intel also created one of the first microcomputers in 1973.
+Subsequently, Intel would create one of the first microcomputers in 1973.

-Intel opened its first international manufacturing facility in 1972, in Malaysia, which would host multiple Intel operations, before opening assembly facilities and semiconductor plants in Singapore and Jerusalem in the early 1980s, and manufacturing and development centers in China, India, and Costa Rica in the 1990s.
+Intel opened its first international manufacturing facility in 1972, in Malaysia, which would host multiple Intel operations, before opening assembly facilities and semiconductor plants in Singapore and Jerusalem, Israel, in the early 1980s, and manufacturing and development centers in China, India, and Costa Rica in the 1990s.
 By the early 1980s, its business was dominated by DRAM chips.
 However, increased competition from Japanese semiconductor manufacturers had, by 1983, dramatically reduced the profitability of this market.
 The growing success of the IBM personal computer, based on an Intel microprocessor, was among factors that convinced Gordon Moore (CEO since 1975) to shift the company's focus to microprocessors and to change fundamental aspects of that business model.
-Moore's decision to sole-source Intel's 386 chip played into the company's continuing success.
+Moore's decision to sole-source Intel's model 80386 chip played into the company's continuing success.

-By the end of the 1980s, buoyed by its fortuitous position as microprocessor supplier to IBM and IBM's competitors within the rapidly growing personal computer market, Intel embarked on 10 years of unprecedented growth as the primary and most profitable hardware supplier to the PC industry, part of the winning 'Wintel' combination.
+By the end of the 1980s, buoyed by its position as microprocessor supplier to IBM and IBM's competitors within the rapidly growing personal computer market, Intel embarked on 10 years of unprecedented growth as the primary and most profitable hardware supplier to the PC industry, part of the winning "Wintel" combination of Intel CPUs running Microsoft Windows.
+This partnership would become instrumental in shaping the PC landscape, and solidified Intel's position on the market.
 Moore handed over his position as CEO to Andy Grove in 1987.
 By launching its Intel Inside marketing campaign in 1991, Intel was able to associate brand loyalty with consumer selection, so that by the end of the 1990s, its line of Pentium processors had become a household name.

+During that period, it became the dominant supplier of PC microprocessors and was known for aggressive and anti-competitive tactics in defense of its market position, particularly against AMD, as well as a struggle with Microsoft for control over the direction of the PC industry.
+In addition, the company is considered a key component of the rise of Silicon Valley as a high-tech center between the 1970s and 2000s.